hillhacks/website/pages/apply.md

 We recommend reading the following prior to attending the workshop:
 * Strogatz, Steven H. Nonlinear Dynamics and Chaos: with Applications to Physics, Biology, Chemistry, and Engineering.
 CRC Press, 2018.
-* Eroglu, Deniz, Jeroen SW Lamb, and Tiago Pereira.
-"Synchronisation of chaos and its applications."
-Contemporary Physics 58.3 (2017): 207-243.
+* Eroglu, Deniz, Jeroen SW Lamb, and Tiago Pereira. "[Synchronisation of chaos and its applications](http://conteudo.icmc.usp.br/pessoas/tiago/index.html/assets/synchronisation-of-chaos-and-its-applications.pdf)" Contemporary Physics 58.3 (2017): 207-243.

 ### Schedule